Collaboration on documentation

 Another editor gives the idea a nod of approval, thus the way is clear to get an issue started that proposes that document.

-(Nota, not all doc topics are as easily realized and quickly scoped for an Issue as this one was.
+(Nota, not all document topics are as easily realized and quickly scoped for an Issue as this one was.
 But the process — from idea, to discussion, to issue — is more or less the same for any new topic idea, regardless of how long the process might take.)

 proposed: Build a custom blog